Are 3D Face Shapes Expressive Enough for Recognising Continuous Emotions and Action Unit Intensities?: Background and Related Work

-Looking into the methods that incorporate facial expression information in 3DMM, 3DFFA~\cite{Zhu:2019:3DDFA_v1} trained the bases, for instance, $A_e$, on the 3D models of faces with various expressions on the FaceWarehouse database~\cite{Cao:2014:FaceWarehouse} containing 3D scans of 150 people of diverse ages and ethnic background.
-Subsequently, \cite{Guo:2020:3DDFA_v2} improved the parameter optimisation by Vertex Distance Cost (VDC) and Weighted Parameter Distance Cost (WPDC) and used more compact backbone regressors; however, expression modelling remained the same.
+\textbf{Modelling Facial Expressions in 3DMMs. } Looking into the methods that incorporate facial expression information in 3DMMs, 3DFFA~\cite{Zhu:2019:3DDFA_v1} optimised the bases on 3D models of faces with various expressions in the FaceWarehouse database~\cite{Cao:2014:FaceWarehouse} containing 3D scans of 150 people of diverse ages and ethnic backgrounds.
+Subsequently, Guo et al.~\cite{Guo:2020:3DDFA_v2} improved the optimisation by computing Vertex Distance Cost (VDC) and Weighted Parameter Distance Cost (WPDC) and by using more compact backbone regressors; however, their expression modelling approach remained the same.

-Similar to \cite{Zhu:2019:3DDFA_v1}, Chang et al.~\cite{Chang:2018:ExpNet} proposed a landmark-free approach.
+Similar to 3DDFA~\cite{Zhu:2019:3DDFA_v1}, Chang et al.~\cite{Chang:2018:ExpNet} proposed a landmark-free approach.
 They estimated 3DMM shape and pose parameters using CNN-based models.
 By leveraging the identity information and assuming that the shape parameters of a person's different images will remain the same, they acquired the expression deformation using Gauss-Newton optimisation.
 Subsequently, they extracted expression codes on large-scale face datasets and regressed them with ResNet-101 deep network architecture.

-Recently, Li et al.\ (FLAME model, \cite{Li:2017:FLAME}) used a large amount of training data to capture intrinsic shape deformations and the deformation related to pose chances, to some extent, modelling the muscle activations and respective facial expressions.
-In order to decouple expressions from pose variations, they estimated pose coefficients, applied an inverse transform, and normalised pose to reduce its effect on expression parameters.
-Feng et al.~(DECA,\cite{Feng:2021:DECA}), by building on top of the FLAME model, disentangled static and dynamic facial details utilising in the wild images.
-After reconstructing the course shape, they swap the person-specific details and jaw pose parameters between the different images of the same person and disentangle from expression.
+Recently, Li et al.\ (FLAME model \cite{Li:2017:FLAME}) used a large amount of training data to capture intrinsic shape deformations and the deformations related to pose changes, to some extent, modelling facial muscles' activation and respective expressions.
+In order to decouple expressions from pose variations, they estimated pose coefficients, applied an inverse transform, and normalised pose to reduce its effect on expression parameters. \A{Sanyal et al.~(RingNet, \cite{RingNet:CVPR:2019}) learned a mapping from RGB images to 3D FLAME model parameters by adding a geometric constraint.
+They incorporated a shape consistency loss that encourages the same shape for the same persons' face images and different shapes for different persons and a 2D feature loss that predicts 2D facial landmarks by projecting corresponding 3D points from the FLAME template.
+RingNet used more face scans and additional geometric losses but lacks any explicit emotion terms in the optimization.} Feng et al.~(DECA,\cite{Feng:2021:DECA}), by building on top of the FLAME model, disentangled static and dynamic facial details \A{in unconstrained} images.
+After reconstructing the coarse shape, they swap person-specific details and jaw pose parameters between different images of the same person and disentangle them from expression.